Ambulatory Gynaecology at The National Maternity Hospital

-The outpatient hysteroscopy clinic (OPHC) is located on the ground floor of the National Maternity Hospital next to the Gynecology Clinic.
+The Ambulatory Gynaecology clinic is located on the ground floor of the National Maternity Hospital next to the Gynecology Clinic.
 Women are referred in by their GPs if they have had postmenopausal bleeding.
 All referrals are reviewed by a Consultant and an ultrasound scan is arranged.
 Depending on the results of the scan, an appointment will be sent to the patient if an outpatient hysteroscopy is needed.

-The OPHC also sees women who have difficult to remove mirena coils, uterine abnormalities, infertility and endometrial polyps.
+The clinic also sees women who have difficult to remove mirena coils, uterine abnormalities, infertility and endometrial polyps.